Cable knots are not thin: Abstract

 \section{Abstract}

-We prove that the $(p,q)$-cable of a non-trivial knot is not Floer homologically thin.
-Using this and a theorem of Ian Zemke in \cite{zemke}, we find a larger class of satellite knots, containing non-cable knots as well, which are not Floer homologically thin.
+Using the Bordered Floer theory of Lipshitz-Ozsv\'ath-Thurston we prove that the $(p,q)$-cables of any non-trivial knots are not Heegaard Floer homologically thin.
+Using the proof and a theorem of Zemke, we find a larger set of satellite knots which is a proper superset of the set of all cable knots, having the same property.